-MIC184 2.
-Note that this probe hits a number of closely related genera including some sbr-gs28 and Propionicimonas.
+MIC184 2, MGL-67, MGL-1223 4 .
+Note that MIC184 hits a number of closely related genera including some sbr-gs28 and Propionicimonas.
 Competitor probes MGL-67C1, MGL-1223C1 and MGL-1223_C2 are recommended to be applied with their respective probes 4.

-Shintani, Liu, Hanada, Kamagata, Miyaoka, Suzuki, et al. - Micropruina glycogenica gen. nov., sp. nov., a new Gram-positive glycogen-accumulating bacterium isolated from activated sludge. - Int.
+Shintani, Liu, Hanada, Kamagata, Miyaoka, Suzuki, et al. (2000): Micropruina glycogenica gen. nov., sp. nov., a new Gram-positive glycogen-accumulating bacterium isolated from activated sludge.
+Int.
 J. Syst.
 Evol.
 Microbiol.
 50 Pt 1(): 201-7. doi:10.1099/00207713-50-1-201

-Kong, Beer, Seviour, Lindrea, Rees - Structure and functional analysis of the microbial community in an aerobic: anaerobic sequencing batch reactor (SBR) with no phosphorus removal. - Syst.
+Kong, Beer, Seviour, Lindrea, Rees (2001): Structure and functional analysis of the microbial community in an aerobic: anaerobic sequencing batch reactor (SBR) with no phosphorus removal.
+Syst.
 Appl.
 Microbiol.
 24(4): 597-609. doi:10.1078/0723-2020-00075

 McIlroy, Onetto, McIlroy, Herbst, Dueholm, Kirkegaard, et al. (2018): Genomic and Analyses Reveal the spp. as Abundant Fermentative Glycogen Accumulating Organisms in Enhanced Biological Phosphorus Removal Systems.
 Front Microbiol 9(): 1004. doi:10.3389/fmicb.2018.01004